CivicActions/agile-california/documentation/usds-checklist.md

 #### answers to key questions

-1. See RFQ and related documents.
+1. See RFI and related documents.
-2. See RFQ and related documents.
+2. See RFI and related documents.
-3. See RFQ and related documents.
+3. See RFI and related documents.

 <a name="Play6"></a>
 ## Play 6